TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 #### Step 2.1: Create a GitHub Account

 Go to [GitHub.com](https://github.com/) and create an account!
 During the account setup, it will ask you for an email address.
 This needs to be a real email, and will be used by default to identify your contributions.
-If you are privacy concious, or just don't want your email address to be publically available, make sure you tick the following two boxes on the [Email Settings](https://github.com/settings/emails) page after you have signed in:
+If you are privacy conscious, or just don't want your email address to be publicly available, make sure you tick the following two boxes on the [Email Settings](https://github.com/settings/emails) page after you have signed in:

 ![GitHub Email Settings](https://cdn.statically.io/gh/TheOdinProject/curriculum/770be14190139683dbe9933ca5e9393c797c63f2/foundations/installations/setting_up_git/imgs/01.png)